seamplex/feenox/doc/sds.md

 macro-friendly inputs, rule of generation

+**Simple problems should need simple inputs.**

+English-like input.
+Nouns are definitions, verbs are instructions.

+**Similar problems should need similar inputs.**

+thermal slab steady state and transient

+1d neutron

+VCS tracking, example with hello world.

+API in C?

 ## Results output {#sec:output}

 >
-> Output should not be cluttered up with non-mandatory information.
-Time of cognizant engineers should be more important than time needed for computation.
+> The output ought to contain useful results and should not be cluttered up with non-mandatory information such as ASCII art, notices, explanations or copyright notices.
-> JSON/YAML, state of the art open post-processing formats.
-> Mobile & web-friendly.
+> Since the time of cognizant engineers is far more expensive than CPU time, output should be easily interpreted by either a human or, even better, by other programs or interfaces---especially those based in mobile and/or web platforms.
+Open-source formats and standards should be preferred over privative and ad-hoc formatting to encourage the possibility of using different workflows and/or interfaces.
 >

+JSON/YAML, state of the art open post-processing formats.
+Mobile & web-friendly.

-> Common and preferably open-source formats.
+Common and preferably open-source formats.

-100% user-defined output with PRINT, rule of silence rule of economy, i.e. no RELAP yaml/json friendly outputs vtk (vtu), gmsh
+100% user-defined output with PRINT, rule of silence rule of economy, i.e. no RELAP yaml/json friendly outputs vtk (vtu), gmsh, frd?

+90% is serial (vtk), no need to complicate due to 10%

 # Quality assurance {#sec:qa}

 >
 > Since the results obtained with the tools might be used in verifying existing equipment or in designing new mechanical parts in sensitive industries, a certain level of software quality assurance is needed.
-Some best-practices for developing generic software as required, such as employment of a version control system, automated unit testing and bug tracking support.
-But also more particular verification and validation procedures for the particular case of engineering computational software is
+Some best-practices for developing generic software are required such as
+>
+>  * employment of a version control system,
+>  * automated testing suites,
+>  * user-reported bug tracking support.
+>  * etc.
+>
+> \noindent but since the tool falls in the category of engineering computational software, verification and validation procedures are also mandatory, as discussed below.
+Design should be such that governance of engineering data including problem definition, results and documentation can be efficiently performed using state-of-the-art methodologies.